snyamson/LP2-Customer-Churn-Machine-Learning-Prediction/README.md

 - `code/`: Contains the dataset used for analysis and the Jupyter notebook detailing the data exploration, preprocessing, and model building steps.
 - `article/`: Holds project-related article.
+- `customer churn analysis dashboard.pbix`: The file for the deployed Power BI dashboard.
 - `LICENSE`: Project license.
 - `README.md`: Project overview, links, highlights, and information.